NavaraCloudServices/github-copilot-groundschool/exercisefiles/README.md

 - **/GetLineByLineFromTextFile**:

   - Read `sample.txt` line by line
-  - create a promise to read the file line by line, and return a list of lines that contains the word "Fusce"
+  - create a promise to read the file line by line, and return a list of lines that contains the word "lacinia"
   - return the list of lines

   > **_NOTE:_** You can use Copilot Code completion or inline chat.
 Once done you can also use Copilot Inline Chat to refactor the code to put this logic in a function.

 - **/CalculateMemoryConsumption**:

-  - Return the memory consumption of the process in GB, rounded to 2 decimals
+  - Return the memory consumption of the process in MB, rounded to 2 decimals

 - **/RandomEuropeanCountry**: